joewxlker/portfolio/README.md

-Welcome to my Portfolio
+# Welcome to my Portfolio

-# If you would like to know how to create your own web3 messaging system please proceed to...
+If you would like to find my contact details or any other information please proceed to the client directory If you would like to know how to create your own web3 messaging system please continue